Esri/arcgis-maps-sdk-dotnet-toolkit/docs/basemap-gallery.md

 - `GalleryViewStyle` - Controls whether the gallery is displayed as a list or a grid.
 - `GridItemTemplate` - Template used to display basemaps when using a grid presentation.
 - `ListItemTemplate` - Template used to display basemaps when using a list presentation.
 - `ListItemContainerStyle` - Container style used when displaying items as a list.
-Does not apply to Xamarin.Forms.
+Does not apply to MAUI.
 - `GridItemContainerStyle` - Container style used when displaying items as a grid.
-Does not apply to Xamarin.Forms.
+Does not apply to MAUI.

 ## Usage